MicrosoftDocs/PlayReady/Docs/Overview/scenario-subscription-content.md

 Microsoft PlayReady enables scenarios in which a content owner sells subscriptions to a catalog of music or video using an online media store.

-Because a PlayReady server doesn't include any business logic but can, however, be linked to any business logic backend (through web services), the delivery of PlayReady licenses for subscription content can be the same as for rental content.
+Because a PlayReady Server doesn't include any business logic but can, however, be linked to any business logic backend (through web services), the delivery of PlayReady licenses for subscription content can be the same as for rental content.
 So, the client will request individual licenses for each piece of content (video, music) that has to be played.

 Note that the service can deliver multiple licenses in one single license response for optimization purposes.
 For example,in a scenario where the client is playing an episode of a series, the client requests a license for the episode one when the user selects that video.
 The service may want to deliver licenses for all the episodes of the series at once in order to lower the gap between episodes.
 Delivering multiple licenses is even more beneficial for music when playing multiple tracks without any gaps.